Orange-OpenSource/fiware-edison/mqtt/c/README.md

+Edison has a Linux inside (Yocto), and [mraa library](http://iotdk.intel.com/docs/master/mraa/) give us access to its Analogic and Digital PINs.

 * Access your Edison via SSH (your laptop should be in the same WIFI network your Edison is)
 ```
 ssh root@your_edison_ip